bhardwajpriyam9/excel-spreadsheet/README.md

 - New sheets can also be  added by using the + buttom
 - Also have features like fonts, font size,background color,text align,text decoration
 - The files are stored in JSON format and currently supports .json extensions only

+## Licence

+This project is licensed under the terms of the MIT license.